11 October 2012

 spicy cinnamon apple pie.
 However, I've always had problems with the crust spreading out of shape no matter how long it was chilled, so I decided to leave out the baking powder in her recipe.
 It worked!

 This pie received the highest praise from everyone who ate a slice, especially Alex, who said the pie was worth at least $15.
-So, I highly suggest this recipe to you all.
-You will not be disappointed.
+So, I highly suggest this recipe to you; you will not be disappointed.